MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetcircuitgetwdfiotarget.md

 ## -description

-The **AcxTargetCircuitGetWdfIoTarget** function will return an WDFIOTARGET WDF object that is associated with the specified circuit.
+The **AcxTargetCircuitGetWdfIoTarget** function will return the associated WDFIOTARGET object.

 ## -parameters

 ### -param TargetCircuit

-A pointer to a location of an existing ACXTARGETCIRCUIT Object.
+An ACXTARGETCIRCUIT handle.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns